 "As a bank with a unique mission to promote sustainability, we view our participation in BC3 as a critical part of our leadership in developing partnership between the private and public sectors that are necessary to overcome the formidable climate change challenges we face."

 - Bill Peterson, Executive Vice President and Chief Credit Officer, New Resource Bank

-On a semi-annual basis, BC3 Members create member-led initiatives, referred to as “Project Teams," to explore topics of interest to the network.
+BC3 Members create member-led initiatives, referred to as “Project Teams," to pursue collaborative climate solutions.
 Projects are participation-based and are led by a chair and facilitated by BC3 staff.
 Our initiatives include the following:

 CH2M HILL, in coordination with BC3, facilitated a technical working group to promote consensus development related to congestion pricing and other transportation-oriented strategies that are included as part of San Francisco's climate strategy.
 The final product of the working group will is a white paper summarizing meeting discussions and recommendations.
 The working group included technical experts in transportation and climate issues; representatives from relevant city departments and regional transportation agencies; and representatives of several business sectors from large employers and small to mid-size businesses in downtown San Francisco.
 Learn more here >>

 Aimed at rapidly expanding early adoption of electric vehicles within the business community of the Bay Area, the EV Project Team consisted of both BC3 and Bay Area Council business members.
 The team focused on finding solutions to encourage EV use and installation of charging equipment in a cost-effective manner.
 The team released "Electrify Your Business", a business guide to electric vehicles, on April 6, and is currently reaching out to Bay Area businesses with an interest in installing electric vehicle charge points.
 Learn more here >>